 YES!
 There is a lot of butter in this recipe and although it’s been baked, it’s best if you refrigerate it.
 The pie is good to last about 7 days, but who honestly has ever had to throw out an apple pie?!

-I hope that you enjoyed this apple pie with oatmeal streusel topping recipe and tricks!
+I hope that you enjoyed this apple pie with crumb topping recipe and tricks!
 If you really enjoyed it, please leave a comment (with a rating) down below.

 Here are some delicious apple recipes you’ll enjoy: